raolivei13/Distributed-Regularized-Deep-Matrix-Factorization/README.md

 # Distributed Regularized Deep Matrix Factorization

-This repository is public and intended to share the **Python experiment code** used for the research paper "On the Stability of Consensus Gradient Dynamics for Regularized Distributed Deep Matrix Factorization: Exact Expressions".
+This repository is public and intended to share the **Python experiment code** used for the research paper "On the Stability of Consensus Gradient Dynamics for Regularized Distributed Deep Matrix Factorization: Explicit Bounds".

 ## Paper overview